Dash-Dev-EE/DIP-draft/dip.md

     Opcode (decimal): 150
     Opcode (hex): 0x96

 Return the integer quotient of `a` and `b`.
-If the result would be a non-integer it is rounded *towards* zero.
+If the result would be a non-integer it is rounded *towards* zero. `a` and `b` are interpreted as numeric values.

     a b OP_DIV -> out

-    where a and b are interpreted as numeric values

 ## OP_MOD

     Opcode (decimal): 151
     Opcode (hex): 0x97

-Returns the remainder after dividing a by b.
-The output will be represented using the least number of bytes required.
+Returns the remainder after dividing `a` by `b`.
+The output will be represented using the least number of bytes required. `a` and `b` are interpreted as numeric values.

 	a b OP_MOD -> out

-	where a and b are interpreted as numeric values

 ## OP_CHECKDATASIG